Security Model

 portal expose runs an asynchronous TLS passthrough self-probe after real tenant traffic starts.
 The SDK connects to its own public hostname, exports TLS keying material from the client side, recognizes the returning probe after SDK-side TLS termination, and compares exporter values.

 Matching exporter values mean the sampled connection preserved passthrough.
-A mismatch is treated as suspected relay-side TLS termination.
-By default, portal expose bans that relay; use --ban-mitm=false for warning-only behavior.
+A mismatch is treated as suspected relay-side TLS termination and logged by default; use --ban-mitm when suspected TLS termination should ban the relay.

 Relay Visibility